coodoo/xstate-examples/README.md

 - Pay attention to how `TodosMachine` spawned child `TodoMachine`s and pass it's ref to each child component as a local single truth that handles the component state., more details in the folder's `Readme.md`

+- See detailed docs on [actor here](https://xstate.js.org/docs/guides/actors.html), this is something you don't want to miss 😎

 - In short, `Service` and `Actor` are basically the same thing but used differently, rule of thumb:

 	- Statically invoke services (you have to write all services in machine statemenet in advance)